rispa-io/rispa-cli/README.md

 ## Features
 ### Run local version

-If when we call global installed CLI, we find local version of CLI, then call will be redirected to the local version
+If you launched the global installed CLI and if it found local version itself, then call will be redirected to the local version.

 ### Structure